learn-co-curriculum/dsc-class-imbalance-problems/README.md

 As you can see, class weight can have a significant impact!
 In this case, typically the heavier we weight the positive case, the better our classifier appears to be performing.

 ### Oversampling and Undersampling
 Another technique that can be used is oversampling or undersampling.
-This can help address class imbalance problems when one category is far more prevalent then the other.
+This can help address class imbalance problems when one category is far more prevalent than the other.
 This is a common case that occurs in medicine, image classification or fraud detection.
 In many of these scenarios, class imbalance can cause difficulties for the learning algorithm.
 After all, simply predicting the majority class could yield 99%+ accuracy if the rare class occurs <1% of the time.
 Due to this, sampling techniques such as oversampling the minority class or undersampling the majority class can help by producing a synthetic dataset that the learning algorithm is trained on.
 With this, it is important to still maintain a test set from the original dataset in order to accurately judge the accuracy of the algorithm overall.

 Undersampling can only be used when you have a truly massive dataset and can afford to lose data points.
 However, even with very large data sets, you are losing potentially useful data.
-Oversampling can run into the issue of overfitting to certain characteristics of certain data points because there will be exact replicas of datapoints.
+Oversampling can run into the issue of overfitting to certain characteristics of certain data points because there will be exact replicas of data points.

 While these initial modifications will improve the performance of classification algorithms on imbalanced datasets, a more advanced technique known as SMOTE has produced even better results in practice.